02KellyV/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # Excutable file

-- Leanr about working directory:
+- Learn about working directory:
   - print it
   - change it
   - home